Coconut Fruit Tart is an easy, healthy breakfast recipe. With less sugar and more protein and fiber, you’ll be returning to this breakfast idea!

 Dessert for breakfast seems to be a thing, at least on Pinterest.
 But before you lose your head on brownie batter pancakes and salted caramel French toast, many of us want to start our day with less sugar and more protein.

 I’m one of them, but there are days when I want something snazzier than oatmeal or bran flakes with sliced banana.

-Coconut Fruit Tart is a breakfast recipe (or dessert recipe) you can make your way
+This delightful Coconut Fruit Tart will make you smile because it’s a breakfast recipe (or dessert recipe) you can make your way!

 How to make Coconut Fruit Tart

 Overall, a nice slice to wake up my taste buds and change up my breakfast groove.
 See if it works for you.

 - meatloaf egg muffin